 Treatment Options

-Hearing aids: Wearing hearing aids can help combat hearing loss symptoms.
+Hearing aids: Wearing hearing aids helps combat hearing loss symptoms.
 Some devices offer tinnitus masking programs to reduce the effect of the ringing in your ears.
-Hearing aid settings are also adjustable and can be tweaked to address hearing fluctuations brought on by Meniere’s disease.
+Device settings are also adjustable to address hearing fluctuations brought on by Meniere’s disease.

 Surgery: If a tumor is exacerbating your tinnitus or vertigo, surgical removal may be necessary.
 You can also have the endolymph fluid drained to reduce your symptoms and relieve ear pressure.
-In extreme cases, removing the labyrinth structure can alleviate symptoms, but leave you with complete hearing loss in the affected ear.
+In extreme cases, removing the labyrinth structure alleviates symptoms, but leaves you with complete hearing loss in the affected ear.

-Physical therapy: Strength and coordination exercises can support your ability to balance.
+Physical therapy: Strength and coordination exercises support your balance.
 You may also learn gaze stabilization to help keep your vision steady during head movements.
 Depending on your trigger, you may also practice exposing yourself to movements or sensations that induce vertigo to desensitize yourself to them.

 Diet: Foods high in sodium have been linked to tinnitus and vertigo as they constrict blood vessels, affecting blood flow to your ears.
 Caffeine and alcohol are also common triggers, so reduce or eliminate them from your diet.

-Lifestyle: Physical activity helps strengthen your balance and maintains healthy blood flow which can reduce tinnitus symptoms.
+Lifestyle: Physical activity helps strengthen your balance and maintains healthy blood flow which could ease tinnitus symptoms.
 Loud sounds can trigger a vertigo or tinnitus spike, so be mindful of your acoustic surroundings and avoid loud environments.

-Medication: Anti-vertigo and vasodilation medications can help support blood flow to blood vessels, alleviating tinnitus and vertigo symptoms.
-Some medications can exacerbate both conditions, so consult your physician to determine if your medication is affecting your hearing.
+Medication: Anti-vertigo and vasodilation medications support blood flow to blood vessels, alleviating tinnitus and vertigo symptoms.
+Some medications may exacerbate both conditions, so consult your physician to determine if your medication is affecting your hearing.

 Visit an audiologist: Audiologists can prescribe aural rehabilitation to help you cope with your vertigo and tinnitus symptoms.